Samuels Solicitors helps with Right to be Forgotten

 Our client is a practising dentist, who received a caution in 2008 for attempting to blame his recently deceased mother for a speeding ticket.

 A story appeared in our client's local paper and online in 2010, and the online version of the story was updated in 2013, referring to our client's caution.
 A link to the article appeared in search results against our client's name, causing significant disruption to his personal and professional life.
 This was despite the fact that the General Dental Council had decided that no action should be taken against him.

 We were intructed to make an application to Google for the right to be forgotten, which we are delighted was sucessful.
-This means that when a search is carried out on Google of our client's name, the offending article will no longer appear in the results.
+This means that when a search is carried out on Google of our client's name, the offending article which has been delisted, will no longer appear in the results.